adambard/learnxinyminutes-docs/haxe.html.markdown

 /*
-   This is the "child class" of the main LearnHaxe3 Class */ class FooClass extends BaseFooClass implements BaseFooInterface{
+   This is the "child class" of the main LearnHaxe3 Class */ class FooClass extends BarClass implements BarInterface{
     public var public_any:Int; // public variables are accessible anywhere public var public_read (default,null): Int; // use this style to only enable public read public var public_write (null, default): Int; // or public write